AmriArshad/235Flix/README.md

 The skeleton python project for the 2020 S2 CompSci 235 practical assignment CS235Flix.

 ## Setup
-Install virtual env and dependencies using requirements.txt From root run in bash:
+Install virtual env and dependencies using requirements.txt.

+From root run in bash:
 ```shell
 python -m venv venv